League of Legends in esports: 2025–present: Restructuring and draft changes

+The 2026 Esports Nations Cup (ENC) Regional Qualifiers, held in June 2026, determined which national teams would advance to the Esports Nations Cup League of Legends tournament in Riyadh.
+The Asian qualifier featured seven participating countries, with Hong Kong and Mongolia successfully qualifying for the main event.
+However, the Esports Nations Cup was postponed to 2027 as a result of the conflict between the United States and Iran, which also moved the 2026 Esports World Cup to Paris, France.

 Tournaments

 World Championship

 The League of Legends World Championship is the season-ending tournament of the competitive League of Legends calendar.
 It is considered the most important tournament of the entire season, with its first edition being held in 2011 at DreamHack in Sweden.
 The tournament is considered one of the biggest esports events of the year, attracting millions of viewers in every edition.
 T1 of the LCK are the defending champions, having won the 2025 edition.

 Mid-Season Invitational

 The Mid-Season Invitational (MSI) is an annual League of Legends tournament hosted by publisher Riot Games since 2015.
 It is the second most important international League of Legends tournament aside from the World Championship.
-Gen.G of the LCK are the defending champions, having won the 2025 edition.
+Hanwha Life Esports of the LCK are the defending champions, having won the 2026 edition.

 First Stand Tournament

 The First Stand Tournament is third international tournament in the competitive League of Legends calendar.
 The inaugural edition took place on 10–16 March 2025 at LoL Park in Seoul, South Korea at the conclusion of the first split.
 This tournament utilizes Fearless Draft (which was popularized by China's LoL Development League), where Champions selected during a game cannot be selected again during the remainder of the series.
-Hanwha Life Esports of the LCK are the defending champions, having won the inaugural edition.
+Bilibili Gaming of the LPL are the defending champions, having won the 2026 edition.